-Framework reference Google Cloud commentary (r whether the third party should continue to provide activities to the banking organization during the dispute resolution period.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 42 I. Dispute Resolution: Disputes regarding a contract can delay or otherwise have an adverse impact upon the activities performed by a third party, which may negatively affect the banking organization.
+Therefore, a banking organization may want to consider whether the contract should establish a dispute resolution process to resolve problems between the banking organization and the third party in an expeditious manner, and whether the third party should continue to provide activities to the banking organization during the dispute resolution period.
 It is important to also understand whether the contract contains provisions that may impact the banking organization's ability to resolve disputes in a satisfactory manner, such as provisions addressing arbitration or forum selection.
-43 m.
+Refer to your Google Cloud Financial Services Contract.
+Governing Law 43 m.
 Customer Complaints: Where customer interaction is an important aspect of the third-party relationship, a banking organization may find it useful to include a contract provision to ensure that customer complaints and inquiries are handled properly.
 Effective contracts typically specify whether the banking organization or the third party is responsible for responding to customer complaints or inquiries.
 If it is the third party's responsibility, it is important to include provisions for the third party to receive and respond to customer complaints and inquiries in a timely manner and to provide the banking organization with sufficient, timely, and usable information to analyse customer complaint and inquiry activity and associated trends.
-If it is the banking organization's responsibility, it is important to include provisions for the banking organization to receive the banking organization with sufficient, timely, and usable information to analyse customer complaint and inquiry activity and associated trends.
 If it is the banking organization's responsibility, it is important to include provisions for the banking organization to receive prompt notification from the third party of any complaints or inquiries received by the third party.
 Given the nature of the services, Google does not have direct interaction with the regulated entity's customers.
-1 44 n.
+N/A 44 n.
 Subcontracting: Third-party relationships may involve subcontracting arrangements, which can result in risk due to the absence of a direct relationship between the banking organization and the subcontractor, further lessening the banking organization's direct control of activities.
-The impact on a banking organization uses third parties for higher-risk activities, including critical activities.
+The impact on a banking organization's ability to assess and control risks may be especially important if the banking organization uses third parties for higher-risk activities, including critical activities.
 For this reason, a banking organization may want to address when and how the third party should notify the banking organization of its use or intent to use a subcontractor and whether specific subcontractors are prohibited by the banking organization.
-Another important consideration is whether the contract should prohibit assignment, transfer, or subcontracting of the third party's obligations to another entity without the banking organization, it is important to consider more detailed contractual obligations, such as reporting on the subcontractor's conformance with performance measures, periodic audit results, and compliance with laws and regulations.
-Where appropriate, a banking organization may consider including a provision that states the third party's liability for activities or actions by its subcontractors and which party is Google recognizes that regulated entities need to consider the risks associated with subcontracting.
+Another important consideration is whether the contract should prohibit assignment, transfer, or subcontracting of the third party's obligations to another entity without the banking organization's consent.
+Where subcontracting is integral to the activity being performed Google recognizes that regulated entities need to consider the risks associated with subcontracting.
 We also want to provide you and all our customers with the most reliable, robust and resilient service that we can.
 In some cases there may be clear benefits to working with other trusted organizations e.g. to provide 24/7 support.
 Although Google will provide you with information about the organizations that we work with, we cannot agree that we will never subcontract.
 Given the one-to-many nature of our service, if we agreed with one customer that we would not subcontract, we would potentially be denying all our customers the benefit motivating the subcontracting arrangement.
 To ensure regulated entities retain oversight of any subcontracting, Google will comply with clear conditions designed to provide transparency and choice.
-Google will: provide information about our subcontractors; provide advance notice of changes to our subcontractors; and give regulated entities the ability to terminate if they have concerns about a new subcontractor.
+Google Subcontractors